kubeflow/community/proposals/936-kubeflow-mcp-server/README.md

 ## Summary

-This KEP introduces a **Model Context Protocol (MCP) Server** for the Kubeflow SDK that enables AI agents to interact with Kubeflow Training resources through natural language.
-The MCP server wraps the existing Kubeflow SDK (`TrainerClient`, `BuiltinTrainer`, `CustomTrainer`) without duplicating code, providing a conversational interface for training operations.
+This KEP proposes a **Model Context Protocol (MCP) Server** for the Kubeflow SDK that should enable AI agents to interact with Kubeflow Training resources through natural language.
+The MCP server should wrap the existing Kubeflow SDK (`TrainerClient`, `BuiltinTrainer`, `CustomTrainer`) without duplicating code, providing a conversational interface for training operations.

-**Core Principle:** The MCP server is a *complementary interface*, not a replacement.
-It wraps the SDK, enabling natural language workflows while preserving full programmatic access for power users.
+**Core Principle:** The MCP server should be a *complementary interface*, not a replacement.
+It should wrap the SDK, enabling natural language workflows while preserving full programmatic access for power users.

 ### Before vs After